digitalsurgeons/boilerplate/frontendguide.md

 <a name="classing-conventions"/>
 ### Classing & Naming Conventions
-A name like `.Homepage-nav` limits its use.
+A name like `.homepageNav` limits its use.
 Instead think about writing styles in such a way that they can be reused in other parts of the app.
-Instead of `.Homepage-nav`, try instead  `.Nav` or `.Nav-bar`.
+Instead of `.homepageNav`, try instead  `.nav` or `.navBar`.
 Ask yourself if this component could be reused in another context (chances are it could!).

 <a name="css"/>
 ## CSS